 There was a contract of care in place which detailed the services to be provided.

-However, all of the fixed costs payable by the resident were not listed in the contract as per the requirements of the regulations, i.e. rent payable.
+However, all of the fixed costs payable by the resident were not listed in a number of the contracts as per the requirements of the regulations, i.e. rent payable.